 So now I guess I’m waiting for the day when I can afford to have my entire genome sequenced.
 But in the meantime, the most exciting thing I’ve learned about my ancestry may be something that goes back a lot further than any European village.
 In fact, it goes all the way back to the Stone Age.
 Recent studies suggest that humans may have interbred with Neanderthals tens of thousands of years ago.
 And not long ago, the 23andMe website added a feature that lets you see what percentage – if any – of your DNA comes from Neanderthals.
 So I navigated to the relevant webpage, clicked on the link and got my result: according to 23andMe, 2.7% of my DNA is Neanderthal.
 And while that’s not unexpected – almost all people of non-African descent do have a little bit of Neanderthal DNA in them – I find it strangely compelling to think that somewhere up the line, many thousands of years before the red hair and the mitochondrial DNA were part of the story, before the dawn of recorded time or the existence of words like “Europe” or “Ashkenazi,” I was a twinkle in a Neanderthal’s eye.

-Carol Zall is a radio reporter and producer.
-She produced and reported this story for The World.
+This story was first broadcast on PRI’s The World on March 22, 2012, and re-broadcast on December 25, 2012.
+It was also featured on The World in Words podcast on April 18, 2016.
 You can read the BBC web version of this article here and the original web article at The World’s website here.
 Follow @zallster1f